Globidev/corewa-rs/README.md

 The **long** version of **ld**.

 #### lldi
 The **long** version of **ldi**.
-Neither the parameter values or the computed address will have its reach limited.
+Neither the parameter values nor the computed address will have their reach limited.
 Contrary to **ldi**, the value loaded from memory will affect `zf`.

 #### lfork
 The **long** version of **fork**

 #### aff (not yet implemented, subject to change)
-Makes this process' champion talk by displaying a character whose value is determined by the register specified by the first parameter.
+Makes this process' champion talk by displaying a character whose value is equal to the register specified by the first parameter.
 This instruction is useful if you want to ridicule your opponents.

 ## Writing champions